Back to Home

 Search was reorganized around concepts using patterns facilitators already understood.

-The taxonomy shifted from chronological filing to topic-based browsing.
 Instead of navigating folders labeled "Fall 2019, Week 7," facilitators could filter by concepts like Data Structures, Algorithms, or Recursion.
-I validated these categories against past curriculum and lecture sequences to make sure the taxonomy matched real mental models.
+I validated these categories against past curriculum and alongside professors to make sure the taxonomy matched real mental models.

 Difficulty filtering (Easy, Medium, Hard) was inspired by LeetCode, a framework CS students already use to judge problem difficulty.
-The overall interaction followed an e-commerce pattern: browse, filter, add to cart.
-Users don't need to learn a new system.
-They're shopping for problems.
+The overall interaction followed an e-commerce pattern: browse, filter, and add to cart to keep the flow familiar and intuitive.

 problem database with filtersV1